 On setting the WAF Module Configurations, the admin needs to configure the WAF Security IP Ban sub-menu option.

 On clicking the WAF Security IP Ban sub-menu option, the admin will find a WAF security IP Ban List as shown in the image below.

-Moreover, the admin can enable or disable any IP at any point of time.
+Moreover, the admin can enable or disable any IP at any point in time.

-Likewise, the admin can even disable the enabled IP’s by clicking the thumb’s down button on top-right of the WAF Security IP Ban page.
+Likewise, the admin can even disable the enabled IPs by clicking the thumb’s down button on the top-right of the WAF Security IP Ban page.